aws/aws-iot-device-sdk-python-v2/samples/fleet_provisioning_csr.md

 #### Creating a certificate-key set from a provisioning claim

-To run the provisioning sample, you'll need a certificate and key set with sufficient permissions.
+To run the provisioning sample, you'll need a certificate and key set with permissions to perform the provisioning operations.
 Provisioning certificates are normally created ahead of time and placed on your device, but for this sample, we will just create them on the fly.
 This is primarily done for example purposes.

 You can also use any certificate set you've already created if it has sufficient IoT permissions.
 If you wish to do this, you can skip the step that calls `create-provisioning-claim` below and move right to the next step: [Running the sample using a certificate-key set](#running-the-sample-using-a-certificate-key-set)